parse-community/docs/_includes/parse-server/database.md

 * You will need to configure a [file adapter](#configuring-file-adapters) in order to store files.
 * Join tables are resolved in memory, there is no performance improvements using Postgres over MongoDB for relations or pointers.
 * Mutating the schema implies running ALTER TABLE, therefore we recommend you setup your schema when your tables are not full.
-* The Postgres URL for Parse 4.2.0 and below only supports the following configuration options:
+* The Postgres URL for Parse Server 4.2.0 and below only supports the following configuration options:

 ```
 postgres://localhost:5432/db?ssl=boolean&client_encoding=string&application_name=string&fallback_application_name=string&poolSize=number&binary=boolean&keepAlive=boolean